Chapter 3301-27 Pupil-Activity Program

 (1) Does not currently hold a valid educator license, certificate, or permit issued by the state board of education.
 This permit is valid for three years.

-(3) Currently holds a valid educator license, certificate, or permit issued pursuant to sections 3319.22, 3319.26 or 3319.27 of the Revised Code.
+(3) Currently holds a valid educator license, certificate, or permit issued pursuant to section 3319.22, 3319.26 or 3319.27 of the Revised Code.
 This permit is valid for the same duration as the educator license, certificate or permit currently held by the individual that is issued pursuant to those sections of the Revised Code.
-An individual hired to direct, supervise or coach a pupil activity program that does not involve athletics or routine or regular physical activity or health and safety considerations is not required to hold a pupil activity permit pursuant to section 3319.303 of the Revised Code, if that individual holds a current valid educator license issued under sections 3319.22, 3319.26, or 3319.27 of the Revised Code.
+An individual hired to direct, supervise or coach a pupil activity program that does not involve athletics or routine or regular physical activity or health and safety considerations is not required to hold a pupil activity permit pursuant to section 3319.303 of the Revised Code, if that individual holds a current valid educator license issued under section 3319.22, 3319.26, or 3319.27 of the Revised Code.

 (C) Prior to the employment of any individual for a pupil-activity program, the hiring authority shall ensure compliance with all applicable law and that the individual is competent to direct, supervise, or coach a pupil-activity program using, at minimum, the following criteria: